Jade-Zhou/east_asia_fertility/README.md

 # More educated Women, Lower fertility rate?
-An analysis into the relationship between fertility decline and female education in Southeast Asia
+An analysis into the relationship between female literacy and fertility rate in Southeast Asia

 ## Jue Zhou